 Will these believers be bound up in religion?
 They should be serving in a local church, or in some other ministry, but their focus will not be on religion.
 It will be on loving and serving their Lord.
 Their worshipping hearts will live for that.
 Let us return to John 4.
 We looked at it in the last chapter about the worshipping heart.
 Jesus not only witnessed to the Samaritan woman at the well He also revealed a great deal about worship.
 Read the following passage carefully.
 Meditate on it.
 Soak it in.
 Let Jesus’ words speak to your heart.

 Where we worship does not matter to God.
 He desires true worshippers.
 What matters to God is who we are and how we live before Him.
 Who we are means who we are in Christ.
-“How we live” speaks of how obedient we are to God.
-God does not care if we are a Catholic, Baptist, Presbyterian, Assembly of God, Adventist, or whatever.
-All that matters to Him is whether we are citizens of the Kingdom of God (The Born Again) and how obedient we are to Him.
-God wants us to have correct doctrine, but His priority is for His citizens to have worshipful and undivided hearts.
+“How we live” speaks of how obedient we are to God and whether we are truly citizens of the Kingdom of God (The Born Again) and how obedient we are to Him.
+We come to know God through correct doctrine so it is vital.
+For those who know God, His priority for them is to have worshipful and undivided hearts.
 That means we must become Spirit-led and submit to all of the cleansing and sanctification He does in our hearts.
-Some may call that ecumenical teaching, but any who have heard me teach and read my books know I care nothing for religiosity as a means to salvation.
-God uses churches to provide a place for us to worship, serve, and fellowship, but what really matters is how we live our lives the rest of the time.
-Religion should be an expression of our love and devotion to God, but being religious is not the means to salvation.
-Get over it.
-I used to get in to many battles with modern-day Pharisees and Sadducees until God showed me I was simply wasting my time.
-Religion is not what God is after.
-He wants obedient children with undivided hearts who live for His glory.

 Those elect who are part of unbiblical churches will not ever have peace there especially if they cooperate with Him in their sanctification.
 Why?
 God wants us in churches that nourish us and glorify Him.
 Therefore, God will draw us into correct doctrinal beliefs because only as we embrace those are we living for His glory.
 False teachings about God and salvation are heresies and do not lead to His glory.
 Instead, they cause the spiritual growth of the elect in them to be stunted and misdirected.
 This mutes God’s glory.